Teams, tales and tips – a guide to the local game

-Historic home of Skoda cars and Pilsner beer, the pretty city of Plzen west of Prague has usurped Liberec as the provincial hub of Czech football.
+Historic home of Škoda cars and Pilsner beer, the pretty city of Plzeň west of Prague has long usurped Liberec as the provincial hub of Czech football.

-Flagship club Viktoria, formerly Skoda Plzen, are enjoying their best spell in their century-old history, winning their first title in their centenary year of 2011, and becoming champions again in 2013 and 2015.
+Flagship club Viktoria, formerly Škoda Plzeň, are enjoying their best spell in their century-old history, winning their first title in their centenary year of 2011, and becoming champions for the sixth time in 2022.

 ‘Viktorka’ have also pulled off some remarkable feats in Europe, beating Napoli 5-0 (!) on aggregate and Atlético Madrid in the Europa League and gaining a third-placed spot in a Champions League group that included Barcelona and Milan.
 Schalke 04 only got the better of the Red and Blues in extra-time.

-Coinciding with the centenary, Viktoria’s quaint little ground has undergone a complete renovation and gained a sponsor’s name but the Doosan Arena, formerly Struncovy Sady, is still surrounded by downtown greenery at the fork of two fast-flowing rivers.
+Also coinciding with the club’s centenary, Viktoria’s quaint little ground underwent a complete renovation and gained a sponsor’s name.
+The Doosan Arena, formerly Štruncovy Sady, is still surrounded by downtown greenery at the fork of two fast-flowing rivers.